lunacatalan/shiny-practice/README.md

     tags$link(rel = "stylesheet", type = "text/css", href = "sass-styles.css")

   )
 ```

 - When updating the theme, make changes to the `.scss` file and it will automatically update the `.css` file

+# Functions

+This will be practiced inside `functions-app`.
+Create a folder `R` inside apps directory, because shiny will automatically source the files in there into the app.

+- within this folder, create function files

+- update the `ui.R` and `server.R` when applicable with the functions you've created